helloturbine/turbine-docs/docs/records/shipments.md

 ## Shipment Carrier Integrations
 Turbine currently offers integrations with C.H.
 Robinson and Flexport.

-When adding freight shipments to purchase orders, tracking numbers belonging to those carriers will take you to their site.
-We also extract and surface shipment information on the “Freight Shipments” page.
+Freight shipments from those C. H. Robinson will auto-populate on your Shipments dashboard.

-Integrations with other major carriers such as UPS and DHL are coming soon.
-Please ask your account manager for more details.
+When adding inbound shipments to purchase orders, tracking numbers belonging to USPS, UPS, DHL, and Fedex will go through data validation and be surfaced on the Shipments Page.